Abdullah1186/MChem_DGMs/README.md

 ### Creating SMILES

 Some of the analyses run on SMILES through a json file of smiles related to every ASE dataset.
-All databases in this project already have SMILES in their ASE database and have a json file of SMILES for analysis, however to add SMILES to your own database, and to generate and add a json file of your SMILES to the Database directory for analysis, use the script:
+All databases in this project already have SMILES in their ASE database and have a json file of SMILES for analysis, however to add SMILES to your own database, and to generate and add a json file of your SMILES to the Database directory for analysis, use the [SMILES](analysis/scripts/database_manipulation/SMILES.py) script.
-`MChem_DGMs/analysis/scripts/smiles/SMILES.py`.

-> make sure that ypur database is in the MChem_DGMs/analysis/Database directory
+> Make sure that your database is in the MChem_DGMs/analysis/Database directory

 ### Filtering datasets

-The `MChem_DGMs/analysis/scripts/filtering` directory contains scripts and tools for post-processing and filtering generated molecules.
+[Filtering](analysis/scripts/filtering) contains scripts and tools for post-processing and filtering generated molecules.

-- The `MChem_DGMs/analysis/scripts/filtering/filter_disconnects.py` script will filter the database by taking the largest fragment from a disconnected structure.
+- [filter_disconnects.py](analysis/scripts/filtering/filter_disconnects.py) will filter the database by taking the largest fragment from a disconnected structure.

-- The `MChem_DGMs/analysis/scripts/filtering/schnetpack_filter.sh` script will filter the molecules based on validity, uniqueness and radicals, and will print out a .txt file with metrics.
-This script calls apon the `MChem_DGMs/analysis/scripts/filtering/sort_db.py` script that turns the database into a dictionary, and the `/root/MChem_DGMs/analysis/scripts/filtering/filter_generated.py` script that filters the dictionary and turns the dictionary back into an ASE database.
-Finally the `MChem_DGMs/analysis/scripts/filtering/novelty.py` script will tell you how many novel molecules you have normally it is negligible.
+- [schnetpack_filter](/analysis/scripts/filtering/schnetpack_filter.sh) will filter the molecules based on validity, uniqueness and radicals, and will print out a .txt file with metrics.
+This script calls apon the [sort_db](/analysis/scripts/filtering/sort_db.py) script that turns the database into a dictionary, and the [filter_generated](/analysis/scripts/filtering/filter_generated.py) script that filters the dictionary and turns the dictionary back into an ASE database.
+Finally the [novelty](/analysis/scripts/filtering/novelty.py) script will tell you how many novel molecules you have normally it is negligible.